 NIHAN (Nevada Interprofessional Healthy Aging Network)

-NIHAN strives for the enhancement an integrated geriatric healthcare workforce—inclusive of primary healthcare professionals, students, faculty, training physicians, older adults, and caregivers—and encourages the implementation of the evidence-based 4Ms framework (Medication, Mentation, Mobility, What Matters) in daily practice.
-NIHAN aims to improve health outcomes of older adults and promote an Age-Friendly Health System and Dementia-Friendly Community in Nevada.
+NIHAN strives for the enhancement of an integrated geriatric healthcare workforce—including primary healthcare professionals, students, faculty, training physicians, older adults, and caregivers—and encourages implementation of the evidence-based 4Ms framework (Medication, Mentation, Mobility, What Matters) in daily practice.
+NIHAN aims to improve health outcomes of older adults and promote an Age‑Friendly Health System and Dementia‑Friendly Community in Nevada.

-The NIHAN collaborates with academic and community partners to transform primary care sites to improve clinical health outcomes for older adults.
-NIHAN develops interprofessional training programs and trains healthcare professionals on best practices at both urban and rural, underserved community health organizations and primary care practices.
+The NIHAN collaborates with academic and community partners to transform primary care sites and improve clinical outcomes for older adults.
+NIHAN develops interprofessional training programs and trains healthcare professionals on best practices for urban and rural, underserved community health organizations and primary care practices.

 Mission

-Strengthening geriatrics within primary care in Nevada's aging communities by developing a strong, high quality health care workforce to harness patient/family engagement to improve overall health in older adults.
+Strengthening geriatrics within primary care in Nevadas aging communities by developing a strong, high-quality healthcare workforce that harnesses patient and family engagement to improve overall health in older adults.

 Goals